9th Annual Summit Mt. Washington – Virtual Edition

 Every registered hiker who raises at least $100 will receive a HIKE for Mental Health shirt as a token of our appreciation.

-So help us raise awareness and money for this great cause.
+So help us raise money and awareness for this great cause.

 For a Good Cause